akosgarai/playground_engine/pkg/screen/README.md

 - frameWidth - The width of the the visible screen.
 It is the width (length on the `X` axis) of the frames.
 - frameLength - The length (on the `Y` axis) of the frames.
 - detailContentBox - This is the mesh that could be used for displaying the text.
+- detailContentBoxHeight - This is the height of the detailContentBox mesh.

 It provides a function (GetFullWidth) for getting the width of the usable area.